Bespoke Watercolour Wedding Invitations

 Bespoke Watercolour Wedding Invitations Project: Wonderful Wildflowers

 My heart is a popping from my recent collaboration, full of beautiful wildflowers watercolour illustrations for a wonderful bespoke watercolour wedding invitations project.
-I’m so excited to be working with Michelle, A Pocketful of Dreams and although I don’t want to show you the final invitation designs and stationery just yet, I am happy to show you the illustrations that I created.
+I’m so excited to be working with luxury wedding planner, Michelle, A Pocketful of Dreams for her client’s wedding in Wilderness Estate, Surrey.

 I just had to share it with the world and thought it would be interesting to show you part of my design process as a hand painted wedding invitation designer.

 Normally it is known that you should put out what you hope to attract in.

 To elaborate, I mean that as a wedding invitation designer and a creative professional, you have to create and display the type of work that you wish to be hired for.
 I am an avid listener to many creative types of podcasts, ranging from wedding planners to high end photographers.
 They all say the same thing.
 Work on passion and personal projects and publish your work.
 If you want to be hired for a certain type of job or client, make it up and self assign that to yourself.

 That is why I allowed myself the time, and yes it was a pretty long time, of two years to develop and work on my own series of passion projects.
 I worked constantly creating directly from themes of inspiration that lit my heart up.

 After two years of constant design work, constant style shoot collaborations, my signature style definitely developed to be a dark, moody black and gold style as you can see here.

 So, for the type of work that I put out, mostly black and gold, I am really surprised when I have in the past, and with this wonderful project been asked to work on something light and bright!